 Tangible Property Repair Regulations Webinar

-The Final Tangible Property Repair Regulations are in full effect, yet many taxpayers are not in compliance or are missing opportunities to take full advantage of these new rules.
-This webinar covers compliance requirements as well as potential tax planning strategies on both a retroactive and prospective basis.
-The webinar also contains in-depth examples and real-life case studies.
+Course Description: The Final Tangible Property Repair Regulations are in full effect, yet many taxpayers are not in compliance or are missing opportunities to take full advantage of these new rules.
+This session covers compliance requirements as well as potential tax planning strategies on both a retroactive and prospective basis.
+Our presenter will also go over in-depth examples and real-life case studies.
 Participants will be better able to identify tax saving opportunities and be in compliance with these new regulations.

-- Understand changes and new requirements presented by the final repair and disposition regulations, especially in the context of the 2015 tax year
+- Understand changes and new requirements presented by the final repair and disposition regulations

 - Identify opportunities for missed deductions and other tax planning ideas